 - The gynoid Dorothy from The Big O speaks in a level electronic grate - although peculiarly, instead of making her seem detached or dispassionate, it transforms her into a snickeringly incisive Deadpan Snarker.

-- The hero Roger has just literally kicked her into the middle of a crossfire - she emerges with her shell sootied, her clothes tattered, and her frazzled hair sticking out every which way.
+- The hero Roger has just literally kicked her into the middle of a crossfire - she emerges with her shell sooty, her clothes tattered, and her frazzled hair sticking out every which way.
 Her comment?
-"You're a louse, Roger Smith".
+"You're a louse, Roger Smith.".

-- HAL 9000 of 2001: A Space Odyssey always talks in a chilling monotone.
+- HAL 9000 of 2001: A Space Odyssey always talks in a near-monotone with just enough inflection to put it in the Uncanny Valley.
 Towards the end of the movie, when Dave is essentially lobotomizing him, HAL goes from trying to reason with Dave to pleading for his life, stopping only when he reverted to factory settings and began singing a rendition of "Daisy."
 All in the same calm, polite voice.

-- The original model Terminator always spoke like this, even when mimicking someone else's voice.
+- The Terminator: The Terminator always speaks like this, even when mimicking someone else's voice.

-- In the first sequel, it is revealed that the longer he spends in contact with humans, the more human he will come to act.
-But he still pretty much speaks in a flat monotone.
-The T-1000, on the other hand, is shown to be able to mimic vocal inflection? it just doesn't do it unless it's necessary.
+- Terminator 2: Judgment Day: It is revealed that the longer the T-800 spends in contact with humans, the more human he will come to act.
+But he still speaks in a flat monotone.
+The T-1000, on the other hand, is shown to be able to mimic vocal inflection, it just doesn't do it unless it's necessary.